-In this section, we propose the method of deriving a Split-Ensemble architecture for the aforementioned subtask-splitting training task.
-Specifically, we discuss the process to decide at which layer split a submodel from the shared backbone in Section~\ref{ssec:arch_split} and formulate the criteria to prune unimportant structure in Section~\ref{ssec:arch_prune}, which we perform iteratively in training towards the final Split-Ensemble architecture.
+In this section, we propose the Split-Ensemble architecture to effectively and efficiently learn the aforementioned subtask-splitting training task.
+Starting from a single backbone, we discuss the process of submodel splitting in Section~\ref{ssec:arch_split} and formulate the criteria to prune unimportant structures in Section~\ref{ssec:arch_prune}.
 Figure~\ref{fig:itersplit} overviews our pipeline.

-\subsection{Correlation-based automated splitting}
+\subsection{Correlation-based Automated Splitting}

 Intuitively, with the subtasks split from the original task, submodels should be able to share the low-level features learned in the early layers of the model, while using diverse high-level filters in later layers in each subtask.
 Given the difficulty of merging independently training submodels during training, we instead start our ensemble training from a single backbone model for the original task.
 We consider all the submodels using the same architecture with the same parameters of the backbone model, only with independent fully-connected (FC) classifiers at the end.